craignicol/cosmosdb-presentation/slides.md

 * Use CosmosDB for real-time data
 * Use Spark for analysis
 * Historical or real-time predictions
-* Pushdown Predicate Filtering : subsets of data baed on indexes
+* Pushdown Predicate Filtering : subsets of data based on indexes
 * Alternative to Gremlin - decide what's best for you

 +++